marziply/factory-zero/README.md

 #### Polymorphism

 In addition to named associations like this, Factory Zero provides an even further convenience for those that use polymorphic relations.
-Some assumption are made when associating polymorphic relations here, but those assumptions are configurable.
-You can achieve polymorphic relations by defining a property in your fixture as the name of the column you want to relate minus the id/type with the value as a reference to the table you want to relate to, exactly like relations defined above.
+Some assumptions are made when associating polymorphic relations here, but those assumptions are configurable.
+You can achieve polymorphic relations by defining a property on your fixture as the name of the column you want to relate minus the `<column>_id`/`<column>_type` with the value as a reference to the table you want to relate to, exactly like relations defined above.

 This is best explained with an example: